forestdb/forestdb.org/models/functional-counterfactuals.md

 ## Counterfactuals

-Let's look at the counterfactual for (what I think is) a functional explanation: "The action happened becasue the designer wanted the effect to happen."
+Let's look at the counterfactual for (what I think is) a functional explanation: "The action happened because the designer wanted the effect to happen."

 The counterfactual for this would be: "If the designer didn't want the effect to happen, then the action would not have happened."